Purse repair rings 0.30mm, 1.18mm I.D.

 Every conscientious artisan knows pinch-

-and shear-cut rings are a disaster in any maille, especially micro due the cavernous
+and shear-cut rings are a disaster, especially here due to the cavernous

 cut relative to ring and wire size.
 Responsible maillers

-know the only suitable rings are saw-cut with a jeweler's blade.
+know the only suitable rings are at least saw-cut with a jeweler's blade.

 The material removed from cutting affects their appearance and function to a certain degree.